enchant3dmango/gercep/erflo-on-jikei/README.md

 # Airflow on GKE (erflo-on-jikei)

-This repository was created to store all deployment files related to erflo-on-gke project.
+This repository was created to store all deployment files related to erflo-on-jikei project.

 ## Getting Started